ttperr/DD2380-AI-KTH/Search/README.md

 Open an Anaconda prompt and enter the command
 ```
 $ conda activate fishingderby
-$ cd <Skeleton Full Path>
+(fishingderby) $ cd <Skeleton Full Path>
-$ python main.py settings.yml
+(fishingderby) $ python main.py settings.yml
 ```

-# Manual Installation
+# Manual Installation and run

 The code runs in Python 3.7 AMD64 or Python 3.6 AMD64.

+## Installation

 You should start with a clean virtual environment and install the requirements for the code to run.
+Below there is an example, but you may create a Python 3.6 or Python 3.7 environment and install the required packages (`requirements.txt` for UNIX or `requirements_win.txt` for Windows) as you find more convenient.

-In UNIX, in the skeleton directory, run:
+In Ubuntu, in the skeleton directory, run:

 ```
 $ sudo pip install virtualenvwrapper